edavis/river/README.md

 $ python -m SimpleHTTPServer
 ```

-Now, in your browser, visit http://localhost:8000/.
+Now, in your browser, visit [http://localhost:8000/][localhost].
 If everything
 worked, you'll see a bunch of technology related news and blog
 posts.
 This is your river of news.
 Congrats!

-`river` will keep checking the feeds until you stop it.
-Refresh
+`river` will keep checking the feeds until you tell it to
-http://localhost:8000/ in half an hour or so and you'll see new feed
+stop.
+Refresh [http://localhost:8000/][localhost] in half an hour or
-items displayed at the top of the page.
+so and you'll see new feed items displayed at the top of the page.

 [Techmeme Leaderboard]: http://www.techmeme.com/lb.opml
 [localhost]: http://localhost:8000/